Reading time: 4 minutes

 If you’re self-employed and you want to save money for your retirement in the tax-friendly super environment, you have three main options:

-- Join a retail fund that’s offered by a bank or other financial institution.
+- Join a retail fund offered by a bank or other financial institution.

 - Join an industry super fund.
-Anyone can usually join a larger industry super funds, though you may need to be employed in a specific industry to join some smaller industry funds.
+Big industry super funds are generally open to anyone, though you may need to be employed in a specific industry to join some smaller industry funds.

-- Start up your own self-managed super fund (SMSF).
-However, it’s important to understand that there are set up and ongoing management costs for SMSFs that may make them unsuitable if you have a small super balance.
-You will also be required to become a trustee of your fund, meaning that you will be legally responsible for ensuring that your fund is compliant with superannuation legislation.
+- Start your own self-managed super fund (SMSF).
+Unlike public offer super funds, there are significant set up and ongoing management costs for SMSFs that may make them unsuitable if you have a small super balance.
+There are also additional responsibilities that come with an SMSF.
+You must become a trustee of your fund, making you legally responsible for ensuring your fund is compliant with superannuation legislation.

-If you decide to join a retail or industry fund, it’s worthwhile to research and compare offerings from different providers.
-Important considerations include their investment performance over time, the benefits they offer, and the fees they charge.
+If you decide to join a retail or industry fund, it’s worth researching and comparing offerings from different providers.
+Important considerations include their investment performance over time, member benefits and services, and the fees they charge.

 The benefits of super